The Mega Backdoor Roth is a strategy that could allow you to contribute an extra $37,000 to your Roth IRA every year!

-Before I dive into the strategy, some background info is required.
+Before we dive into the details, some background info is required first…

-When contributing to a 401(k)/403(b), there are three different types of contributions that you can make:
+When contributing to a 401(k), there are three different types of contributions that you can make:

-Pre-tax contributions to a 401(k) are tax-free going in and they grow tax free but you have to pay tax on the money when you withdraw it at ordinary income tax rates.
+Pre-tax contributions are tax-free going in and they grow tax free but you have to pay tax on the money when you withdraw it.

 If you have a Roth 401(k) instead, the contributions you make are considered Roth contributions.

 Roth contributions are made with after-tax money (i.e. you paid tax on the money before putting it into the Roth) but the contributions are allowed to grow tax free and all principal and earnings can be withdrawn tax free when you reach standard retirement age.

 The least-known type of contribution you can make is an after-tax contribution.

 After-tax contributions are made with money you’ve already paid tax on (like Roth contributions) and can grow tax-free but the growth will be taxed upon withdrawal.

 Depending on how much your employer contributes to your retirement account, you could potentially contribute up to $37,000 extra into your 401(k) every year with after-tax contributions.

 The total 401(k) contribution limit for 2019 is $56,000 so to figure out how much in after-tax contributions you could make, simply subtract your personal pre-tax/Roth contributions and your employer contributions from $56,000.